(C) Copyright 2022 Paul Mobbs; released under the Creative Commons BY-NC-SA license (Version 4 International).

 As accessibility features are complex to add to sites, and as they are not implemented consistently, only the large web site providers will implement these standards.
 From researching how others tackle this, most small digital content providers will not implement accessibility as a design feature because of the complex and uncertain results that are likely to arise.

 The reality is that ‘accessibility’ is more than just enabling support for screen readers.
 People with physical disabilities may not be able to use a standard mouse or keyboard.
 Those with visual disabilities may not just have issue with the size of text, but also its colour or the contrast.

 Therein lies the problem.
 ‘WCAG’ or ‘ARIA’ are simply add-on labels that help to reproduce what is down on the screen.
 It’s a tick-box exercise; stating, ‘we’re accessible’ because those codes are included.
-In reality though, it is the design of navigation, and the style of writing and how that flows in the page, which is equally important to making content accessible (see box on the right).
+In reality though, it is the design of navigation, and the style of writing and how that flows in the page, which is equally important to making content accessible.
 These bolt-on options cannot influence how pages are designed or written in order to guarantee that.

-The standard approach to accessibility is to burn more resources, and generate more data, to try and address the problem of complexity.
-In 25 years of creating web sites I’ve refused to do that.
+The standard approach to accessibility is to burn more resources, and generate more data, to try and address the problem of complexity… this will not end well!